HarryKalantzopoulos/MLflow_MINIO_Keycloak-server/README.md

 # MINIO

-A distributed MINIO setup is provided.
+A multi-node multi-drive MINIO setup is provided.
 If you want to change it to a single node and drive, make sure to update the docker compose and config/nginx/nginx.conf accordingly.

 e.g.:
 ```docker